Chiu Kuo-cheng

-Chiu Kuo-cheng (邱國正 (邱国正, Qiū Guózhèng); born 12 April 1953) is a Taiwanese politician and retired general of the ROC Army.
-He was the Minister of National Defense from 23 February 2021 to 20 May 2024 and the Director-General of the National Security Bureau from 24 July 2019 to 22 February 2021.
+Chiu Kuo-cheng (邱國正 (Qiū Guózhèng); born 12 April 1953) is a Taiwanese politician and retired Republic of China Army general.
+He was Minister of National Defense from 2021 to 2024 and the director-general of the National Security Bureau from 2019 to 2021.
 He served as the Chief of General Staff of the Republic of China Armed Forces from 1 December 2016 to 28 April 2017, and was a former Vice Minister of National Defense for Armaments.

 Education

 Chiu graduated from the Republic of China Military Academy in 1976 and was commissioned into the Republic of China Military Academy armored corps.
 He graduated from the Army Command and Staff College of National Defense University in 1989, then studied at the South African Military Academy in 1992, before completing the advanced studies at the War College of National Defense University in 1995.
 He also completed a 1-year training program of the United States Army War College in 1999.
 He was inducted into the school's International Fellows Hall of Fame in 2018.